 By Abi Bannon – Working for Justice Panel Member

 Love Makes A Way (LMAW) has taken action in many forms over the years: nonviolent sit-ins, prayer vigils, letter writing and, particularly recently, singing.

-Over the last year and a half, much of this singing has taken place outside Park ‘Hotel’, where refugees and people seeking asylum continue to be indefinitely detained by the Australian Government.
+Over the last year and a half, much of this singing has taken place outside Park ‘Hotel’, where refugees and people seeking asylum were detained by the Australian Government.
 Our Melbourne-based Love Makes A Way group decided to start singing there as a way of showing solidarity with those locked up there, around Australia and offshore.

 Alongside others who come (some daily) to show support in various ways, we gather to sing “songs of freedom and beauty to remind them they are not forgotten” (Phil Hudson, Zadok Perspectives 2022).
-While we sing, we wave at those who stand in the windows – often just silhouettes behind the tinting designed to hide them from the world.
-We are just metres away from each other, divided by a single wall and yet so much more: the incomprehensible denial of their freedom.
+While we sang, we waved at those who stood in the windows – often just silhouettes behind the tinting designed to hide them from the world.
+We were just metres away from each other, divided by a single wall and yet so much more: the incomprehensible denial of their freedom.